rasika2012/openchoreo/README.md

 That's it!

 Now you understand how Open Source Choreo simplifies the deployment and management of cloud-native applications.

 ## Detailed Setup of Open Source Choreo
-To do a deeper dive installation, check out the [Detailed Installation Guide](install/README.md).
+For a more in-depth installation, check out the [Detailed Installation Guide](install/README.md).

 ## Project roadmap
 For information about the detailed project roadmap for Open Source Choreo, including delivered milestones, see the [Roadmap]( https://github.com/orgs/choreo-idp/projects/1).

 ## Community
 To engage with our community, you can join the Open Source Choreo [Discord](https://discord.gg/HYCgUacN) channel.

 ## Contributing